wp-plugins/transparent-image-watermark-plugin/readme.txt

 Please send screenshots as well as a detailed description of the problem.

 = Error message says that I don't have GD extension installed =

 Contact your hosting provider and ask them to enable GD extension for your host,  GD extension is required for watermarking.

+= How can I Add Watermarks to images that were uploaded before the plugin was installed? =

+We have a premium version of this plugin that adds the capability to manually add watermarks to images in the WordPress Media Library.

+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugin/transparent-watermark-plugin-ultra-version/">**Upgrade to Transparent Watermark Ultra**</a> for advanced
+watermark features including:

+* Adjustable Watermark Positions
+* Manually Apply Watermarks to Images Previously Uploaded

+= How can I Adjust the Location of the Watermarks? =

+We have a premium version of this plugin that adds the capability to adjust the location of the watermarks.
+The position can be adjusted both vertically and horizontally.

+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugin/transparent-watermark-plugin-ultra-version/">**Upgrade to Transparent Watermark Ultra**</a> for advanced
+watermark features including:

+* Adjustable Watermark Positions
+* Manually Apply Watermarks to Images Previously Uploaded

 Check out the [Transparent Image Watermark for WordPress video](http://www.youtube.com/watch?v=fEhZK1U8W94):